maths/moodle-qtype_stack/doc/en/Developer/Future_plans.md

 * Answer tests should be like inputs.
 We should return an answer test object, not a controller object.
 * at->get_at_mark() really ought to be at->matches(), since that is how it is used.
 * Use `defstruct` in Maxima for the return objects.
 (Note to self: `@` is the element access operator).
-* Investigate how a whole PRT might make only one CAS call.

 ## Features that might be attempted in the future - possible self-contained projects